What is it?

 Despite this, the club continues to run the tournament as a PSA Satellite event.

 Over the years, the club has welcomed many players who have gone on to become some of the world's top professionals.
-James Willstrop, Nick Matthew and Peter Barker have all entered the event in years gone by, and Mohamed El Shorbagy reached the quarter-finals of the 2006 Open.
+James Willstrop, Nick Matthew and Sarah-Jane Perry have all entered the event in years gone by, and Mohamed El Shorbagy reached the quarter-finals of the 2006 Open.
 2019's edition of the tournament featured seven of the top 50 women players in the world.

 Please see the 'Sponsorship' page for more details.